sugarbuzzdesigns/assembly/plugins/relative-url/readme.txt

 Then after activating this plugin, you can simply access your local instance using `http://10.0.1.5:8888/wp/` on your iPad or other mobile devices without having styles and navigation issue.

-**Notice**: This plugin is mainly used for local development.
-Haven't tested on a production environment, but it should work, no harm to your sever.

 == Installation ==

 WordPress (Also works on multisite enabled instance):